-KA Knowledge Unit Topics Covered Hours SP Social Context All Worked throughout course SP Analytical Tools All 3 SP Professional Ethics All except for "role of professional in public policy" and "ergonomics and healthy computing environments" 3 SP Intellectual Property All except for "foundations of the open source movement" 6 SP Privacy and Civil Liberties All, though "Freedom of expression and its limitations" is at instructor discretion 6-7 SP Professional Communication These topics covered across the curriculum, particular in our required software engineering course and capstone experience 0
+KA Knowledge Unit Topics Covered Hours SP Social Context All Worked throughout course SP Analytical Tools All 3 SP Professional Ethics All except for "role of professional in public policy" and "ergonomics and healthy computing environments" 3 SP Intellectual Property All except for "foundations of the open source movement" 6 SP Privacy and Civil Liberties All, though "Freedom of expression and its limitations" is at instructor discretion 6-7

-SP Sustainability All topics in elective material of course.
-Covered in about $\frac{3}{4}$ of offerings of the course.
+SP Professional Communication These topics covered across the curriculum, particular in our required software engineering course and capstone experience 0 SP Sustainability All topics in elective material of course.
+Covered in about 3⁄4 of offerings of the course.
 0-2 SP History Not covered.
 This material is covered in an introductory course.
 0 SP Economies of Computing Not covered, except for "effect of skilled labor supply and demand on the quality of computing products," "the phenomenon of outsourcing and off-shoring; impacts on employment and on economics," and "differences in access to computing resources and the possible effects thereof."
-These are elective topics, covered in about / 4 of offerings of the course.
+These are elective topics, covered in about 3/4 of offerings of the course.
 0-2 SP Security Policies, Laws and Computer Crimes These topics are covered in our computer security course.
-0 HCI Human Factors and Security Vulnerable groups and computing 5 HCI Collaboration and Communication Psychology and social psychology of computing 5 GV Fundamental Concepts Media theory and computing 5
+0 НСІ Human Factors and Security Vulnerable groups and computing 5 НСІ Collaboration and Communication Psychology and social psychology of computing 5 GV Fundamental Concepts Media theory and computing 5

-Additional topics Autonomous computing and its dangers - elective topic in the Intelligent Systems KA
+Additional topicsAutonomous computing and its dangers - elective topic in the Intelligent Systems KA cbrooks@usfca.edu https://sierra.cs.usfca.edu

-CS 662; Artificial Intelligence Programming, University of San
+CS 662; Artificial Intelligence Programming, University of San Francisco

-Francisco